aavegotchi/aavegotchi-wiki/posts/en/faq.md

 ### Do I need to transfer my wearable vouchers to Polygon?
 No. Both claimed and unclaimed wearable vouchers will be automatically transferred to Polygon when Aavegotchi launches.

+### Are there limited quantities for each wearable?
+Yes.
+Each wearable has a limited quantity.
+You can check out the quantity at the [Wearables page](/wearables).

+For Maall-bought wearables, this means that once a wearable is sold out, it will never be available for sale in the Maall again.
+You can only purchase it from other people who have that wearable.

 ## Portal FAQ